Code-Institute-Submissions/FirstMilestoneProject-1/README.md

 # Milestone Project: User-Centric Frontend Development (HTML5 / CSS3)
+This project is purely for educational purposes.
 The scope for the first project was to create a website for a band (The Monkees) and to include various media elements such as pictures, audio, and video, as well as a contact page and links to various social media pages.

 I decided to go outside of the breif and create a fan site for Harry Potter.
 Oweing to this being my first project I decided to go with a theme which I felt I could deliver better than the proposed idea.